 My most requested topics are listed below.
 Keep in mind that I can present these as a keynote, a short talk or a workshop.
 Also, I have a half-day, and in some cases, full-day seminar versions.

-Please feel free to contact me on email@example.com even if you don’t have a budget in place yet.
+Please feel free to contact me for your event, even if you don’t have a budget in place yet.
 Together we’ll discuss your requirements and create the package that best fit your needs.

 An Overview of this Page

 This page provides an overview of what I have to offer, along with a taste of what you can expect.

 You can click on the links below to take you directly to the relevant sections.

 Lizanne du Plessis received her Bachelor’s degree in Occupational Therapy with distinction and completed post-graduate training in Ayres Sensory Integration, DIR Floortime model and Therapeutic Listening.
 She has worked for over 23 years, both in the private sector in London (UK) and in South Africa, and has a special interest in treating fussy infants and toddlers with sensory processing disorders.